amitkumarauddy/amitkumarauddy/README.md

-<h2 align="left">Hi👋!
+<h2 align="left">HELLO👋!
 My name is Amit aka Delta and I'm an aspiring software engineer from India.</h2>

 ###